-We're based at the Max Planck Institute for Empirical Aesthetics in Frankfurt and at Ryerson University in Toronto.
+We're based at the Max Planck Institute for Empirical Aesthetics in Frankfurt and at Toronto Metropolitan University (formerly Ryerson) in Toronto.

 Interested in getting involved?
 If you are local to Frankfurt and want to participate in our experiments, you can find a list of active studies here.
 You can also check for job openings and volunteer opportunities on our Get Involved page.

-During the pandemic, we've been inviting authors to (very informally) discuss their own work with us during our journal clubs.
+We've been inviting authors to (virtually and very informally) discuss their own work with us during our journal clubs.
 Have a paper you think we'd enjoy?
 Want some feedback on an undercooked project?
 Get in touch!